11 Top-Rated Beaches near Bangkok

-Most visitors looking for the best beaches in Thailand are heading to the South, where the islands of Koh Samui and Koh Tao attract thousands of visitors every year.
-But the truth is that Thailand is a tropical paradise no matter where you land - even if that means you're touching down in Bangkok first.
+Most visitors looking for the best beaches in Thailand are heading to the South, where the island of Koh Samui or the beaches of Krabi attract thousands of visitors every year.
+But the truth is that Thailand is a tropical paradise no matter where you land — even if that means you're touching down in Bangkok first.

 With over 10 million residents, Bangkok is one of the largest metropolitan areas in Southeast Asia.
 As a result, it's more about skyscrapers and urban beauty than about sunbathing near the water.
 But if you're in the capital for a while and longing for some sand and sea, you still have options.
 From small islands just outside the city to larger beach towns a day trip away, you can still get the best of both worlds close to the capital.

 Find some tropical inspiration with our list of the best beaches near Bangkok.

 1. Ko Samet

 Ko Samet (also Koh Samet) is about 220 kilometers south of Bangkok, and it's the closest tropical island to the capital.
 On a good traffic day, you can get there in about three hours if you're driving.
 Much of the island falls within a protected area, which for visitors means clean waters and nature, underdeveloped beaches, and a tight control on noise and pollution.

 There are 16 beaches on Ko Samet, only one of which is private.
 The other 15 are free to access and open to the public.

 The swimming is excellent no matter where on the island you are, but some beaches are all about relaxing on the sand while others offer plenty of water sports opportunities or great dining.